 Pipedrive is a competitively priced CRM designed to simplify the sales process.
 Pipedrive’s visual pipeline management gives you the ability to see what’s in your sales pipeline at a glance and lets you drag-and-drop prospects and clients from stage-to-stage.
 This makes it easier to track, understand, and manage your deals, making it best for individuals or organizations looking to manage contacts through a visual, customizable sales funnel.

-Pipedrive offers three plans, which range from $12.50 per user, per month, to $49.17 per user, per month.
+Pipedrive offers three plans, which range from $12.50 per user, per month, to $49.90 per user, per month.
 This pricing makes the product more affordable than Salesforce, although not as economical as Freshsales.
-Pipedrive does, however, offer a free trial, giving you the opportunity to test it out before you buy.
+Pipedrive does, however, offer a free trial, allowing you to test it out before you buy.

 Pipedrive Tiered Features